Oyindaol/UnoFlipGame/README.md

 ## Authors
 #### Osas Iyamu
-- Worked on the implementation of the gameModel model, player, and card class.
+- Worked on the implementation of the UNOModel model, player, and card class.
 - Refactored the card interface and special card classes and separated  it into two classes (NumberCard and SpecialCard).
 - Added Java Doc comments to classes and methods.